 That contractual responsibility imposed on the Bank by law in favour of its Customers entails that:

-The Bank should honour a Customer’s cheques ;
+- The Bank should honour a Customer’s cheque ;

 Among all these duties, the Bank’s duty of SECRECY and HONOUR OF CHEQUES are pre-eminence.
 This basically forms the crux of our discussion.